Chair: John O'Keefe (2021-2023)

 This course utilizes anthropological perspectives in the study of Native American religion.
 The focus of the course is non-Western, non-proselytizing religions which are coterminous with local political or kinship based social groups.
 The course looks at the history of the study of Native religions, the nature of Native religions as understood by a variety of disciplines, and the contemporary critique of colonialism by Native peoples specifically in regard to intellectual colonialism of Native knowledge and the practical colonialism inherent in the imitation of Native religions by non-tribal members.

 THL 359.
-Living Religions of the World.
+Ultimate Questions in Living Religions of the World.
 3 credits.

-A series of three one-credit-hour mini-seminars over three consecutive semester.
-Each seminar will examine a theory of faith or moral development and a biography of a social justice activist such as Dorothy Day or Martin Luther King, Jr. May be repeated for a maximum of 5 credits.
-P: THL 250/PHL 250 and Jr. stdg.
+A series of three one-credit-hour seminars taken over three consecutive semesters.
+Each seminar will examine a theory of faith or moral development and a biography of a social activist such as Dorothy Day or Martin Luther King, Jr. P: Oral Communication course; Ethics course; Sophomore standing.

 THL 390.
 History of the Christian Church.
 3 credits.
 SP